-We currently operate 331 strategically located Hub stores.
+We currently operate a total of 342 strategically located Hub stores.
 In addition to serving DIY and professional service provider customers in their markets, Hub stores also provide delivery service to our other stores within the surrounding area and access to an expanded selection of SKUs on a same-day basis.
-Our Hub stores average approximately 10,900 square feet and carry an average of 48,000 SKUs.
+Our Hub store network consists of 84 Super Hubs that average approximately 15,600 square feet and carry an average of 66,000 SKUs and 258 Hubs that average approximately 10,000 square feet and carry an average of 42,000 SKUs.